HSKYSEC/Data-Visualisation-RomanceMovies/README.md

-# Data Visualisation Python Exam
+# Data Visualization - Scripting Exam

- Scripting Exam - 11/06/2020
+- 11/06/2020

+This Python script is dedicated to data analysis and visualization.
+It was created as part of an exam on 11/06/2020.